sodafoundation/strato/README.md

 ## Project Roadmap

-We envision to build a SODA Distributed Data Store (SODA DDS) which can support File, Block and Object across Edge, On-prem and Cloud.
+We envision to build a SODA Distributed Data Store (SODA DDS) which can support Files, Blocks and Objects across Edge, On-premise and Cloud.
 We are exploring to transform or integrate SODA Multicloud to other SODA Projects to build SODA DDS.

 [https://docs.sodafoundation.io](https://docs.sodafoundation.io/)